<i>Muehlenbeckia complexa</i>(Muehlenbeckia complexa) hero image

 Muehlenbeckia complexa

-Image credit: Muehlenbeckia...
-(Muehlenbeckia complexa) - Photo by Wikipedia contributors, via Wikipedia
+Image credit: Pōhuehue (Muehlenbeckia complexa) - photo by Wikipedia contributors, via Wikipedia

 Plant Description

-Phuehue (Muehlenbeckia complexa), commonly known as maidenhair vine or wire vine, is a vigorous, semi-deciduous vine native to New Zealand.
+Pōhuehue ( Muehlenbeckia complexa ), commonly known as maidenhair vine or wire vine, is a vigorous, semi-deciduous vine native to New Zealand Discover more about native shrubs.
 It forms a dense, thick mass of interlaced, wiry, reddish-brown stems with small, rounded, emerald-green leaves.
 The leaves are petiolate, variable in shape and size, and can have lobed or entire margins.
 It can grow as a climber, reaching up to 5 meters, or as a groundcover.
 The plant produces small, delightfully scented, greenish-white flowers in late spring to mid-summer.
 It is dioecious, meaning individual plants are either male or female, so both sexes are needed for seed production.
 Female plants develop small, white berries with black seeds that attract birds and lizards.

 Quick Facts